Ashley-Tung/Digital-Signage-Automation/README.md

 Retrieves event information from the HMC site and populates a sheet.
 The dates and information text is separated for easier use in Main.js

 ### Main.js
 Main code that populates the slides.
-In the Google Apps Code Editor, it is set to rune once a day at midnight.
+In the Google Apps Code Editor, it is set to run once a day at midnight, or however often Dining Services or Administration wishes.